 - 4. Operational Risks.
+The result of possible deficiencies in internal processes, related to:

+- Operations

+- Clients

+- Human Resources

+- Equipment

+- Internal control and processes

-The result of possible deficiencies in internal processes, human resources, equipment or computer systems, or the inadequacy thereof. - 5.
-Compliance Risks.
-Risks derived from regulatory changes established by regulatory bodies and/or non-compliance with the applicable legislation or the internal policies and regulations.
+- 5. Compliance Risks.
+Risks derived from regulatory changes established both externally and internally, and/or its possible non-compliance.
+Include among others:

+- Legal risks

+- Fiscal risks

+- Procedural compliance risks (internal and external)

-Meliá Hotels International's policies and internal regulations, the Code of Ethics and the Whistleblowing Channel are some of the tools the Group has to mitigate this type of risk.
-The Risk Control & Compliance Department is responsible for the implementation of the Crime Prevention and Detection Model.
+The Company has a set of internal policies and standards, as well as the Code of Ethics and the Whistleblowing Channel which are some of the tools the Group has to mitigate this type of risk, and the Policy on Compliance Approved on by the Board of Directions in 2018, and through which Melia assumes the commitments of: